Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/README.md

 - [Visual Studio Community 2015][1] or greater
 - [Azure SDK for Visual Studio 2015][2] or later
 - [GIT Version Control System][3]
-- Enable the ASP.NET 5 command-line tools.
+- Enable the ASP.NET Core command-line tools.
 Open a command-prompt and run:

 	````
 	dnvm upgrade